dart-lang/site-www/src/_guides/language/effective-dart/design_migrated.md

 ### DO annotate return types on function declarations.

-Dart does not generally infer the return type of a function declaration from its body, unlike some other languages.
+Dart doesn't generally infer the return type of a function declaration from its body, unlike some other languages.
 That means you should write a type annotation for the return type yourself.